-Contributing to Wikipedia also poses some unique challenges for libraries and library professionals:
+Contributing to Wikipedia also poses challenges for libraries and library professionals:

-- One of the core principles of Wikipedia is maintaining a"neutral point of view (NPOV)" and the precautions around "conflict of interest" editing.
+- One of the core principles of Wikipedia is maintaining a "neutral point of view (NPOV)" and the precautions around "conflict of interest" editing.
 This hinders library staff or Wikipedian-In-Residences from editing articles about their own institutions.
-Despite these rules, dozens of institutions have worked within this constraint to develop rich content from their collections and about their organization's history and people. - Institutions may need to institute and official staff editing policy (e.g. State Library of NSW Staff editing policy).
-This is particularly important as the editing process can occasionally be confrontational and having an agreed consistent policy and framework supports staff in interactions with Wikipedia editors and reviewers.

-- Institutions can encounter problems if volunteer editors are not aware of their presence, identity, or aims.
-An institutional project page is highly recommended as a means of communicating with the millions of other Wikimedia editors the intent of the library's participation, planned activities and work in progress, and compliance with the policies and guidelines of Wikipedia (e.g. British Library Project Page). - Wikipedia has its own intensive peer review processes (Feature Article, Good Article and Quality ratings), editing policies, manual of style and templates which are not generally well known outside of the expert editing community.
+Despite these rules, dozens of institutions have worked within this constraint to develop rich content from their collections and about their organization's history and people. - Institutions may need to institute an official staff editing policy (e.g. State Library of NSW Staff editing policy).
+This is particularly important as the editing process can occasionally be confrontational and having an agreed consistent policy and framework supports staff in interactions with Wikipedia editors and reviewers. - Institutions can encounter problems if volunteer editors are not aware of their presence, identity, or aims.
+An institutional project page is highly recommended as a means of communicating with the thousands of other Wikimedia editors the intent of the library's participation, planned activities and work in progress, and compliance with the policies and guidelines of Wikipedia (e.g. British Library Project Page). - Wikipedia has its own intensive peer review processes (Feature Article, Good Article and Quality ratings), editing policies, manual of style and templates which are not generally well known outside of the expert editing community.
 Library staff can learn to operate within these policies and constraints once they are aware of them, but navigating them is a barrier to entry for newcomers.
-Building this knowledge is much easier with a Wikimedian-In-Residence to coach staff in editing.
-Fortunately, Wikipedia's policies have deep similarities to expectations found in academic writing, so this is only an onboarding challenge. - Wikipedia's commitment to Creative Commons-licensed or public domain media is firm and at times more radical than libraries are familiar with.
-Donatoins to Wikimedia Commons, the free media repository associated with Wikipedia, are appreciated, and can be used to illustrate Wikipedia.
-But it is vital that library websites clearly and unambiguously communicate the copyright status of a text, image, or video in order to engage Wikimedia editors without having their donations removed or deleted. (e.g. compare a typical library catalogue record with Wikimedia Commons). - Libraries may employ unstable or impermanent links to their content.
-Where libraries deploy permalinks, Wikipedia can demonstrably increase the traffic to a library website or online collection - Libraries may each use different, unique, or select identifiers and authority control methods for disambiguation.
-Increasingly, Wikidata is becoming an important tool for synchronizing across identifiers like Virtual International Authority File (VIAF) and ORCID identifiers.
-Integrating awareness of Wikidata and its uses for enhancing metadata and linked open data will help advance a more interconnected research web. - Libraries are often required to report on return on investment and demonstrate success.
-The development of reliable metrics and accurate reporting from Wikipedia and WikiProjects is key to demonstrating the value and reach of these activities.
+Building this knowledge is much easier with a Wikimedian-In-Residence or support of a local volunteer community to coach staff in editing.
+Fortunately, Wikipedia's policies have deep similarities to expectations found in academic writing, so this is only an onboarding challenge. - Wikipedia's commitment to Creative Commons-licensed or public domain media is firm and at times challenging familiar strategies and assumptions used by libraries around copyright.
+Donations to Wikimedia Commons, the free media repository associated with Wikipedia, are appreciated, and can be used to illustrate Wikipedia.
+It is vital that library websites clearly and unambiguously communicate the copyright status of text, image, or video they